Oil trader Andurand up 8 percent on year; sees $25 oil by March

 Contango refers to a market structure where forward oil shipments fetch a premium over crude for immediate delivery.
 Both Brent and WTI have been in contango for months as traders stored oil for future delivery.

 Andurand, a former Vitol oil trader, previously ran the $2 billion BlueGold Capital, gaining over 200 percent in 2008 by correctly calling the spike and subsequent collapse of oil prices then.
-It lost money in 2011, the only year Andurand has done so, and closed in 2012 when he left to set up his own fund.
+The fund suffered losses in later years and closed in 2012.

 Andurand Capital, launched nearly three years ago, gained 25 percent in 2013 and 38 percent in 2014.
 A spokesperson for the fund declined comment when contacted by Reuters.